ctarrington/try-rust/columnar-data-cache/data-cache/README.md

         * prevent duplicate names for columns X

 * expose information from the column - name, display name, default value X
-* expose information about the cached data - number of rows, number of columns
+* expose information about the cached data - number of rows, number of columns  X
-* expoose columns
+* expoose column storage details - allowed values, default value, format, type
+        * call it metadata? and have one per column storage type? readonly summary enum?

 * add a snapshot - select columns snap at time